The Klondike Big Inch

 DAWSON, Yukon Territory – Once upon a time there was an advertising executive in a City called Chicago.
 His job was to make children yell, “Mommy, I want Quaker Puffed Rice!”

 For many years, this man told the children his cereal was shot from guns.
-This helped his sales.tramadol online no prescription
+This helped his sales.tramadol for sale

 But other cereals had talking tigers and gave away prizes in every box.
 This hurt his sales.
 What could the poor businessman do?ambien for sale

 He needed a new idea.
 Or else he would need a new job.
 He had to think of something catchy and simple and it had to do with the cereal’s radio show about a Mountie in the Yukon.
 Suddenly, the man knew!

 In each box of Puffed Rice and Puffed Wheat he would give away a square inch of land in the romantic Yukon right here in Dawson where Sergeant Preston and his trusty dog King had their adventures every week.

 And so began the Great Klondike Big Inch land Caper, one of the most successful sales promotions in North American business history.

 For long after all the rocket rings and plastic submarines arid other cereal-box prizes were lost, millions of those official-looking, legal-sounding, gold-embossed deeds to a square inch of Yukon land remained in drawers, albums, safe deposit boxes, scrapbooks, vaults and, more importantly, in the memory of a generation of men and women not so young anymore.

 And given the ravages of the years and the current uncertain economic times, a steadily mounting stream of these former children, their attorneys, their widows and their executors are writing to inquire after their “property,” which they assume has increased in value over all these years.